Panduza/panduza-doc/content/docs/mqtt/core.md

 This attribute is special.
 It must be supported in read-only by all the interfaces and **must not be retained**.

-- When '*' is published inside the topic 'pza' then this attribute must be published.
-- When 'p' is published inside the topic 'pza' then this attribute must be published if the interface has type == platform.
-- When 'd' is published inside the topic 'pza' then this attribute must be published if the interface has type == device.
-- When '<bench_name>/<device_name>' is published inside the topic 'pza' then this attribute must be published if the interface base topic is the device base topic (to be accurate the 'device' interface will respond too).

 It contains the type of the interface, and the version of the meta driver.